-Based on the studied documents and the interviews, the committee concludes that graduates of the bachelor programme regularly achieve more than the required level and the intended learning outcomes.
-The committee concludes that the overall academic quality of the studied theses is high and agreed with the grades given.
-The committee recommends the programme to streamline and formalise the supervision of students during their thesis process.
-The committee observes that the quantitative approach to research that is addressed in the intended learning outcomes and programme is reflected in the studied theses.
-The committee notes that the final written feedback in the thesis evaluation form is quite limited.
+Based on the studied documents and the interviews, the committee concludes that graduates of the bachelor programme achieve the required level and the intended learning outcomes.
+It was confirmed in the meeting with students and alumni that they are very capable of integrating economics and taxation and they see themselves as taxation economists.
+The committee concludes that the overall academic quality of the studied theses is good and agreed with the grades given.
+The committee observed that the studied theses displayed a more legal than economic approach and that the final written feedback in the thesis evaluation form is quite limited.
 The committee concludes that the programme meets the criteria for this standard.

 The programme is finalised with the bachelor thesis.
 In this thesis, students demonstrate the knowledge and skills learned in the programme and that they can set-up, execute and present in writing a scientific research project.
 With the thesis, students show that they have achieved all intended learning outcomes.
-In particular students can demonstrate that they are able to:
+In particular, students demonstrate that they are able to:

-- formulate a research question in economics, based on relevant scientific concepts and theories; - apply economic concepts, theories, research techniques and methods to the research topic; - adequately analyse a theoretical model and/ or process the data collected; - draw conclusions based on the result thereof with respect to the research question; - provide written reports of research in a logical and consistent manner.
+- formulate a tax-economic research question based on relevant scientific concepts and theories; - apply concepts, theories, research techniques and methods from the field of tax and economy to the research topic; - adequately process the data collected, analyse the results of the methods and draw conclusions based on the results with respect to the research question; - provide a written research report in a logical and coherent manner.